telerik/blazor-docs/knowledge-base/scheduler-readonly-slots.md

 You can find an example here: [Scheduler - Readonly Slots](https://github.com/telerik/blazor-ui/tree/master/scheduler/readonly-slots).

->tip At the time of writing (UI for Blazor version 2.30), the Scheduler does not expose [OnCellRender](https://feedback.telerik.com/blazor/1521973-oncellrender-event) event to add a specific CSS class to the readonly cells.
-The example showcases a custom approach for calculating the index of the desired cells and use that index to set the styles.
-Once the OnCellRender is available, it can be handled for such customizations.
+>tip At the time of writing (UI for Blazor version 2.30), the Scheduler does not expose an [OnCellRender event](https://feedback.telerik.com/blazor/1521973-oncellrender-event) to add custom CSS classes to time slots.
+The example calculates the readonly slot indexes manually and uses those indexes in a CSS rule.
+Once `OnCellRender` is available, such customizations will be a lot easier.